Virginia governor apologizes for racist 1984 yearbook photo

 The statement capped a tough week for the governor after Republicans accused him of advocating infanticide in response to comments Northam made defending a bill that would have lifted restrictions on later-term abortions.

-Northam was elected Virginia governor in 2017 after spending the previous decade in Virginia’s state legislature as a senator.
+Northam, 59 and an Army veteran, was elected Virginia governor in 2017 after spending the previous decade in Virginia’s state legislature as a senator.

+The origins of blackface date back to 19th century minstrel shows, when white actors covered themselves in black grease paint that caricatured the singing and dancing of slaves.

 Reporting by Bill Tarrant and Alex Dobuzinskis in Los Angeles; Editing by Leslie Adler